devopshq/teamcity/docs-sphinx/switching-to-v4.rst

 .. _switching_to_v4:

 ##########################
-Switching to GitLab API v4
+Switching to TeamCity API v4
 ##########################

-GitLab provides a new API version (v4) since its 9.0 release. ``dohq-teamcity`` provides support for this new version, but the python API has been modified to solve some problems with the existing one.
+TeamCity provides a new API version (v4) since its 9.0 release. ``dohq-teamcity`` provides support for this new version, but the python API has been modified to solve some problems with the existing one.

-GitLab will stop supporting the v3 API soon, and you should consider switching to v4 if you use a recent version of GitLab (>= 9.0), or if you use https://teamcity.com.
+TeamCity will stop supporting the v3 API soon, and you should consider switching to v4 if you use a recent version of TeamCity (>= 9.0), or if you use https://teamcity.com.